Artistic Painting Techniques for Unique Interiors: Unleash Your Creativity

 Supplies You'll Need for Painting Interiors

-• Paint: Choose interior paint in your desired sheen (matte, satin, semi-gloss, gloss).
-Latex or acrylic paint is easiest for DIYers to work with.
-Get sample sizes of a few shades you like to test in your space.
+- Paint: Choose interior paint in your preferred sheen—matte, satin, semi-gloss, or gloss.
+Latex or acrylic paints are beginner-friendly.
+Pick up sample sizes to test colors in your space.

-• Brushes: Have a variety of brush sizes on hand for cutting in edges, rolling large areas, and detailing.
-Look for angled sash brushes, roller brushes, and small trim brushes.
+- Brushes: Keep a variety of sizes on hand for edges, trim, and detail work.
+Angled sash brushes, rollers, and small trim brushes are especially useful.

 Preparing Your Interior Surfaces for Painting